Goodbye Mr. Loser: Plot

-Having achieved all of his ambitions including marrying Qiu Ya, Xia Luo gradually realizes that he was destined to be with Ma Dongmei anyway — after he abandoned her in middle school in the new timeline, she nevertheless defended him from bullies and troublemakers and was forced into a simple life in a small apartment, eventually marrying Da Chun, one of Xia Luo's kindly but slow-witted classmates from 1997.
+Having achieved his ambitions, including marrying Qiu Ya, Xia Luo gradually realizes that he was destined to be with Ma Dongmei.
+After he abandoned her in middle school in the new timeline, she nevertheless defended him from bullies and troublemakers and was forced into a simple life in a small apartment, eventually marrying Da Chun, one of Xia Luo's kindly but slow-witted classmates from 1997.

-As time goes on, Xia Luo gradually runs out songs from his original time to claim as his own, and his own written songs were criticized as lacking talent.
+As time goes on, Xia Luo gradually runs out of songs from his original time to claim as his own, and his own written songs are criticized as lacking talent.
 He eventually announces his retirement and starts wasting his money on drugs and women.
 He also discovers Qiu Ya having an affair with another friend.
-Disappointed with how his life is turning out, Xia Luo makes a proposal to Da Chun, wanting to trade away all he owns in exchange for his wife, but the frustrated husband punches him into unconsciousness and he wakes up in a hospital bed, where it is discovered he is dying from AIDS.
+Disappointed with how his life is turning out, Xia Luo makes a proposal to Da Chun, offering to trade all he owns in exchange for his wife, but the frustrated husband punches him unconscious, and he wakes up in a hospital bed, where it is discovered he is dying from AIDS.
 As Xia Luo's health deteriorates, Ma Dongmei sings a final love song to him in his hospital bed, revealing that it was always her favourite, even though he was serenading Qiu Ya with it in the classroom at the time (this song is also the only song Xia Luo truly wrote himself).

-At the moment of his death, Xia Luo awakes and finds himself back in the wedding venue bathroom where he realizes that Ma Dongmei is the true love of his life.
-He runs back into the room and embraces her, which he continues to do as they are both arrested and taken to the local police station.
-He resumes his normal life much as before but with a new devotion to Ma Dongmei.
+At the moment of his death, Xia Luo awakes and finds himself back in the wedding venue bathroom, where he realizes that Ma Dongmei is the true love of his life.
+He runs back into the room and embraces her, and continues to do so as they are both arrested and taken to the local police station.
+He resumes his normal life much as before, but with a new devotion to Ma Dongmei.